chenchih/Hitron_Script/Python/POD_find_date_password/README.md

 # About the Script
 * The purpose of this test is to find certain string in a text file.
 * POD means password of day, which is everyday have a unique password
-* So inorder to get specfic password, just have to enter the correct date format
+* So in order to get specific password, just have to enter the correct date format
 * This is a script that will find string inside a text file .

-# Decription of the python file
+# Description of the python file
-* POD.py => get eh specfic password
+* POD.py => get  specific password, enter date will get your password
-* find_string_export_file.py ==> will find specfic password and export out into a file
+* find_string_export_file.py ==> will find specific password and export out into a file

 # Procedure
 Prerequisite: Please provide your own pod text file